Updated on Sep 2, 2025 03:58 IST

 A:

-Yes, in India, optometrists who hold a Doctor of Optometry (OD) degree are legally entitled to use the title Doctor and prefix ‘Dr’ before their names.
+Yes, in India, optometrists who have an OD degree have the permission to use ‘Dr’ before their names.

-The Doctor of Optometry degree is a recognised professional qualification in India, and optometrists who have completed this degree have earned the right to use the title "Doctor" in their professional practice.
+The Doctor of Optometry degree is a recognised degree in India, and all those optometrists who have completed this degree have earned the right to use the title "Doctor".

 Q: Can I use Dr. in my name after completing B Optometry?